-Landlords and tenants have a lot of options out there when it comes to exchanging rent: cash, check, money order, payment apps, or rental payment software…But which one is the best way to collect rent?
+Landlords and tenants have a lot of options out there when it comes to exchanging rent: physical cash, check, money order, payment apps, or property management software…But which one is the best way to collect rent?

-If you’re just getting started managing rental properties—or, even if you have a few under your belt— you may be looking at all these ways to collect rent to wondering which one is best for your business and what gives you the most control over the payment.
+If you’re just getting started managing rental properties—or, even if you have a few under your belt— you may be looking at all these ways to collect rent and wonder which one is best for your business and what gives you the most control over the payment.

 While rent payments are typically well-received, if you’re ever in the case of needing to block payments during an eviction process, something like a rent payment made via Venmo can really delay the process.

 There are a lot of ways to collect rent that involve a physical exchange of money, such as cash, check, and money order.